- Written by Dr.Mehmet Demircioglu

 If you scratched lightly while half asleep and there is no bleeding or visible damage, do not assume the worst.
 But take it seriously as a warning.
 Improve your sleep setup, trim nails short, and avoid situations that make unconscious scratching more likely.

-If scratching caused bleeding, send photos.
-If scratching removed a wet scab or tissue-like piece, send photos.
-If the area becomes more red, painful, swollen, or warm afterward, send photos.
+If scratching caused bleeding, document it once.
+If scratching removed a wet scab or a piece of tissue, document that too.
+If the area becomes more red, painful, swollen, or warm afterward, treat it as a warning sign and get clinical guidance.

 Itching is a sensation.
 Scratching is an action.
 You may not be able to control the sensation completely, but you can reduce the action with preparation, short nails, better sleep positioning, and fewer situations where your hands reach the scalp automatically.